eric-s-s/dice-tables/README.md

 ```

 In [3]: dt.Die(-2)
-dicetables.baseevents.InvalidEventsError: events may not be empty. a good alternative is the identity - {0: 1}.
+dicetables.tools.eventerrors.InvalidEventsError: events may not be empty. a good alternative is the identity - {0: 1}.

 In [5]: dt.AdditiveEvents({1.0: 2})
-dicetables.baseevents.InvalidEventsError: all values must be ints
+dicetables.tools.eventerrors.InvalidEventsError: all values must be ints

 In [6]: dt.WeightedDie({1: 1, 2: -5})
-dicetables.baseevents.InvalidEventsError: no negative or zero occurrences in Events.get_dict()
+dicetables.tools.eventerrors.InvalidEventsError: no negative or zero occurrences in Events.get_dict()
 ```
 Because AdditiveEvents and WeightedDie specifically scrub the zeroes from their get_dict() methods, these will not throw errors.